When it comes to buying, selling or renting your property, the team at Custom Residential make the next step easy, just call us on +64 9 360 4860

 Bid with confidence, know your limit but have an open mind.
 If you are the successful bidder you will be required to sign a contract and pay the deposit.
 Arrangements will be made for settlement date on which the balance will be due.

 Custom believes that an onsite auction is the best environment for everyone.
-For the seller, the whole spotlight of the day is only on one property: theirs.
-For the buyer, you are able to walk around and experience the property one more time before bidding to buy.
+For the seller, the spotlight on one property only: theirs.
+For the buyer, they are able to walk around and experience the property one more time before bidding to buy.

 Click here for a downloadable pdf or contact us for further details.